 |Languages||Common plus one of your choice|

-Basically, changelings seem destined for one of two classes – the charismatic Bard, or the sneaky Rogue.
+Basically, Changelings seem destined for one of two classes – the charismatic DnD Bard, or the sneaky DnD Rogue.
 They’re both optimum from a mechanical point of view, and they have plenty of great roleplaying reasons to use those shapeshifting abilities.

 If you’re looking for a tanky fighter, this probably isn’t the race for you.
-Sure, you could manufacture a chunky changeling Barbarian or Fighter with the freedom of the MotM ability scores, but those Charisma-based proficiencies are wasted without an in-character reason to buff that skill.
+Sure, you could manufacture a chunky Changeling DnD Barbarian or DnD Fighter with the freedom of the MotM ability scores, but those Charisma-based proficiencies are wasted without an in-character reason to buff that skill.